Melk Abbey in Austria

 - Pack your backpack with our packing list for hikers.
 Then you are guaranteed to have everything you need on the go.

-- Comfortable You need walking shoes for wide feetwhere you can walk well even on rough paths
+- Wear comfortable walking shoes for wide feetwhere you can walk well even on rough paths

 - A backpack is definitely practical for everything you need on the go.

 - The region also offers beautiful photo opportunities.
-Therefore, you should Camera .
+Therefore, you should bring a camera .

 - Are you looking for other equipment for hikers?